 figure who was a saxophonist, songwriter, and bandleader.
 He has been credited

-with creating a style of music called “jump blues” which is the direct
+with creating a style of music called “jump blues," which is the direct

 Jordan was born in Brinkley, Arkansas,

-the Thirties, he was invited to join Chick Webb’s orchestra at New York’s Savoy
+his thirties, he was invited to join Chick Webb’s orchestra at New York’s Savoy

 ballroom.
 As Webb was physically disabled, Jordan took over the leader’s usual